www.landmodo.com - Landmodo

 In most land transactions, the banks don’t participate.

-Banks see land as a risky real estate transaction, they don’t want to finance it, and if the loan amount is less than $50,000 or, in cases even up to $100,000, they have no desire to hold a mortgage on the property.
+Banks see land as a risky real estate transaction; they don’t want to finance it, and if the loan amount is less than $50,000 or, in some cases, even up to $100,000, they have no desire to hold a mortgage on the property.

-If you would like to read more about the challenge of getting a small mortgage, this article offers an excellent explanation [link].
+If you want to read more about the challenge of getting a small mortgage, this article offers an excellent explanation.

 In most cases, no.